pietgeursen/patch-gatherings/README.md

 ## Acknowledgments

-sbot-gatherings wouldn't be a thing with out the help and encouragement of @mixmix and @ahdinosaur.
+sbot-gatherings wouldn't be a thing with out the help and encouragement of [mixmix](https://github.com/mixmix) and [ahdinosaur](https://github.com/ahdinosaur).

 ## See Also
 [patchbay-gatherings](https://github.com/pietgeursen/patchbay-gatherings) as an example of how to wire patch-gatherings into a client